sasasamaes/FideicomisoApproverRing/README.md

-# Fideicomiso Approver Ring
+# Revolutionary Farmers

 Using the Trustless Work API, this project builds an escrow-based solution to streamline crop financing—an innovative step for decentralized agriculture.
 What’s even more exciting?
 We integrated HyperCycle NFC rings to release funds from escrow, marking this as our first-ever DePIN (Decentralized Physical Infrastructure) integration!

-This project was created and initiated during the **Ethereum Pura Vida 2024** hackathon.
+This project was created and initiated during the [Ethereum Pura Vida 2024](https://devfolio.co/projects/revolutionary-farmers-b88c) hackathon.

 ## Project Structure